 Remember, push notifications aren’t secure by default.
 They can appear on the screen even if it’s locked.
 So make sure you don’t send any PHI via push notifications.
 The same applies to SMS and any automatic messages.

 Source: Bridge Patient Portal

 Another thing to consider is that FDA may classify some mHealth apps as medical devices (software that influences the decision-making process of healthcare professionals).

 So remember to check if your app has to comply with other healthcare regulations before you start development.
 You can check this test from Federal Trade Commission to get a quick answer.

 Now you’ve got a minimum list of features for a HIPAA compliant application.

 Alone they won’t guarantee its security.
 They won’t protect you from phishing or social engineering.

-But having these features would convince the auditor that you’ve done enough to protect the data of your clients.
+But having these features should convince an auditor that you’ve done enough to protect your client data.

 - HIPAA compliance tips for health care organizations